Tropical Hammocks

 Each year the contest takes on two ecosystems on a four-year rotation.
 At this station, when tropical hammocks is one of the featured ecosystems:

-• Juniors and Intermediates will answer multiple choice and true/false questions about each ecosystem.
+- Juniors and Intermediates will answer 10 multiple choice/true false questions about each ecosystem.

-• To prepare, Juniors should read/watch the ecosystem slides; Intermediates should read the ecosystem description.
+- To prepare, Juniors should review/watch the ecosystems presentation; Intermediates should read the ecosystem description.

 1) gumbo-limbo